leancamp/organisers-guide/Organisers Guide.md

 Selling these first tickets is our first real validation signal.
 Based on these revenues, we can make an informed decision of if we’re going to break even.

-If we can't break even on this,
+If we can't break even on this, we accept this as a signal from the market, and we need to go back to better understand the market before we try again.

 ## Planning by getting options

 Whether you’re asking a venue or speakers for availability dates, or considering topics for talks, or almost anything else, it’s important to always get a range of options.

 Making Leancamp work has many different moving parts.
 Making the best Leancamp possible comes from communicating options to others so we can select an optimum together.
-(For example, you don’t want to choose just one talk from a speaker, then find out if they had prepped a different talk, a whole new community would join us.
-Or that we prematurely set a date, and that meant some great speakers couldn’t attend.)

 For example, with venues, don't ask for a single date.
 Instead, get a range of possible dates from the venue, so we can narrow that down later based on other constraints (availability of speakers, other events popping up, other Leancamps bringing in speakers we can share, etc.)

+We're way more likely to get a great speaker lineup and great turnout by communicating date options, rather than just choosing a date in isolation.

 Don’t optimise by yourself.
 Communicate options frequently and promiscuously, to your Ambassadors and the Leancamp Leaders.
 Optimizations will appear.